-There appears to be no proof that the Australian soldiers had been on their own clamouring to be removed.
-They had battled with vigour and willpower under the most difficult circumstances for 5 months, however they would most likely have borne the burden more time if asked to accomplish this.
-However, during September the remainder of the Aussies had been exchanged by the 70th British Division of Major-General R M. Scobie, who additionally took over command of the besieged troops.
+There appears to be no proof that the Australian soldiers had been on their own clamoring to be removed.
+They had battled with vigor and willpower under the most difficult circumstances for 5 months, however they would most likely have borne the burden more time if asked to accomplish this.
+However, during September the remainder of the Aussies had been exchanged by the 70th British Division of Major-General R M Scobie, who additionally took over command of the besieged troops.

-Nevertheless the defences – if such they could be labeled – continued to be in the exact simple condition; low and slim ditches in which there wasn’t any space for the soldiers to kneel or sit.
+Nevertheless, the defenses – if such they could be labeled – continued to be in the exact simple condition; low and slim ditches in which there wasn’t any space for the soldiers to kneel or sit.
 Occasionally there was nothing at all except little, improvised rock breastworks.

 The uncovered character of the forward trenches in the western frontline made any day light movement to the soldiers unthinkable.
 As soon as the sun had risen, the soldiers couldn’t leave, neither could the reserves or supplies move to them.
 Existence would have been unthinkable had it not been for the point that, by one of those silent joint arrangements which occasionally happen during war, all parties practiced an unofficial 2-hour armistice, starting in the evening.